Polyandry is a marriage

 The Nyinba practise fraternal polyandry.
 Every man who has brothers, with the rarest of exceptions, marries polyandryously, and virtually all the brothers remain in intact, fraternally polyandrous marriages throughout their lives.
-The composition.
-The analysis encompasses a wide range of interactions in polyandrous household system, the constraints of mountain agriculture, and regional economic and labour systems; and, ultimately, between kinship, domestic economy, and population the Nyinba affects interpersonal relationship in marriage and in family life.
+The analysis encompasses a wide range of interactions in polyandrous household system, the constraints of mountain agriculture, and regional economic and labour systems; and, ultimately, between kinship, domestic economy, and population dynamics.
+Polyandry among the Nyinba affects interpersonal relationship in marriage and in family life.